gazbert/bxbot/CONTRIBUTING.md

   corresponding changes (or additions) to the documentation and tests.
 This will ensure that if the merged PR is reversed, all traces of the change will be reversed as well.

-  7. When you're done, create a Pull Request (PR).
-Make sure your [Travis](https://travis-ci.org/) Continuous Integration (CI) build is green and create a [Pull Request](https://help.github.com/articles/using-pull-requests/) when you are ready to submit your changes.
+  7. When you're done, make sure your [Travis](https://travis-ci.org/) Continuous Integration (CI) build is green and create a [Pull Request](https://help.github.com/articles/using-pull-requests/) to submit your changes.

 After your Pull Request (PR) has been reviewed and signed off, a maintainer will merge it into